Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Mirror

-Adventuring gear, 50 sp, XS..
+Adventuring gear, 50 sp, XS-.

 A handheld steel Mirror is useful for personal cosmetics but also for peeking around corners and reflecting light as a signal.